Articles of Dissolution California

 5. Close Bank and Open Accounts, Credit Lines, and Cancel Licenses

 This includes closing all bank accounts, vendor accounts, and credit lines held in your corporate or business enterprise name.
 Additionally, make certain that in the process, you notify all consumers and vendors about your corporation's dissolution.

 If you need help with the articles of dissolution California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.